 The government of Ontario has established a target to decrease the amount of waste going to disposal by at least 60% by the year 2008 compared to the base year of 2004 when Ontario’s diversion rate was 28%.
 Under Ontario Regulation 102/94, it is a requirement that designated organizations conduct an annual solid waste audit and devise a Waste Reduction Workplan.
 This waste audit is essentially a study of the solid wastes that are generated, going beyond simply measuring the quantity and composition of waste.
 The ultimate purpose is to identify the underlying reasons for this waste generation and to identify the factors that dictate how the waste is being managed.

 According to the regulation, the audits must address:

 - The amount, nature and composition of the waste generated in all functional areas of the establishment

 - How the waste is produced, including relevant management policies and practices

 There are four basic steps to implementing a waste reduction program required under regulation 102/94:

 - Developing a Waste Reduction Workplan

 The information from the waste audit is the basis for developing the Waste Reduction Workplan.
-The workplan addresses the 3R’s opportunities to be implemented following the 3R’s hierarchy, with reduction as first priority, followed by reuse, and then recycling.
+The work plan addresses the 3R’s opportunities to be implemented following the 3R’s hierarchy, with reduction as a first priority, followed by reuse, and then recycling.

 Large waste generators are required to establish source separation programs for designated waste materials.
 These designated materials represent large components of the waste stream that can be diverted from disposal.
 Measures must be taken to ensure that the collected source separated wastes are removed from the site and delivered to a municipal waste recycling site (as defined in Ontario Regulation 101/94) or another site with the capability to handle the source-separated waste.